QuokkaStake/missed-blocks-checker/templates/discord/Params.md

 {{ if .Config.IsConsumer -}}
 The chain is an ICS consumer chain.
 Soft opt-out percent is at {{ .FormatSoftOptOut }}%.
+Top {{ .GetConsumerRequiredValidators }} are required to sign blocks.
 {{- else -}}
 The chain is a sovereign chain.
 {{ end }}